mattyowl/AIMS-DISCnet-2018/Tutorial.md

 ```python
 #!/usr/bin/env python3

 """

 Planethunter

 """

 print("This doesn't do anything yet!")
 ```

-The first line begining `#!` (https://en.wikipedia.org/wiki/Shebang\_(Unix)) tells the (Unix-like) operating system how to run the script: `/usr/bin/env python3` finds the location of the `python3` interpreter on the system and executes it (by convention, `/usr/bin/env python` should find and execute the Python 2.x interpreter - we aren't using that for this exercise, but it ought to also work).
+The first line begining `#!` ([called a shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))) tells the (Unix-like) operating system how to run the script: `/usr/bin/env python3` finds the location of the `python3` interpreter on the system and executes it (by convention, `/usr/bin/env python` should find and execute the Python 2.x interpreter - we aren't using that for this exercise, but it ought to also work).

 The text inside the triple quotes `""" """` is a docstring.
 You should use these extensively to document your code, in particular for functions and classes (we will